Information on this page is for customers in

 If I already have a home charger, can I still receive incentives through this program?

-Why are utilities like Eversource and UI administering this program?
+Why are utilities like Eversource administering this program?

 What are the incentives and rebates available through this program?